8enSmith/book-tok/README.md

 ## Features

-- Vertical scrolling feed of random Wikipedia articles
+- Vertical scrolling feed of random Open Library books
 - Book previews with cover image, title, authors and first year of publication
 - Share books directly or copy links
 - Preloading of images and content for smooth scrolling